 Germantown Dental Group offers treatment for sleep disorders such as sleep apnea and snoring.

-Sleep Apnea Care and Snore Guards
+Treatment for Sleep Apnea Care & Snore Guards

 It results in less oxygen to the brain, heart, and tissues affecting memory retention, tissue repair, resistance to infection, and daytime sleepiness.
 You have likely heard the phrase: “He died in his sleep.”
 This phrase often refers to sleep apnea, which has become both a national and a worldwide epidemic.

 Snoring is a common nuisance to many when a vibrating noise occurs during sleep often disturbing the sleep of the spouse or partner.
 Lifestyle changes such as weight loss, avoiding alcohol in the evening, or sleeping on one’s side may aid in minimizing snoring.

 Our practice also offers advanced treatments for both snoring and sleep apnea that can address these issues and help patients attain a more peaceful, healthier night’s sleep.

 Sleep apnea can cause a number of symptoms and increase severe risks to your health and livelihood, including:

 - Heavy snoring